 What is spear phishing?

 When attackers try to craft a message to appeal to a specific individual, that's called spear phishing.
-In simple words, the image is of a fisherman aiming for one specific fish, rather than just casting a baited hook in the water to see who bites.
+Simply put, the image is of a fisherman aiming for a particular fish rather than just casting a bait hook in the water to see who bites.

 great post, I love the way of explanation. keep it up, similar content on http://www.flazefx.com